LEARN MORE ABOUT OUR TEAM

 Dr. Maggie Larché, BSc, MBChB, MRCP (UK), PhD

-Currently Dr. Maggie Larché holds the position of Professor, Divisions of Rheumatology and Allergy and Clinical Immunology, Department of Medicine McMaster University.
-She is Past-President of the Canadian Rheumatology Ultrasound Society and Chair of the Hamilton Scleroderma Group as well as the director of Canadian Scleroderma Research Group.
+Currently Dr. Maggie Larché, MBChB PhD MRCP(UK), holds the position of Professor, Division of Rheumatology, Cumming School of Medicine, University of Calgary, Calgary, Canada.
+She is Past-President of the Canadian Rheumatology Ultrasound Society and Chair of the Hamilton Scleroderma Group as well as the director of the Canadian Scleroderma Research Group.

-Her major clinical interest is in scleroderma and early inflammatory arthritis, with research interests in cellular biomarkers and ultrasonographic and MR imaging.
+Her major clinical interest is in scleroderma and early inflammatory arthritis, with research interests in cellular and imaging biomarkers.

-She completed a BSc (honours) in 1988 and a Medical degree from University of Bristol, UK in 1993.
-This was followed by a PhD in immunology/cellular biology, at the National Heart and Lung Institute of Imperial College, London, UK.
+She completed a BSc (honours) in 1988 and a medical degree from the University of Bristol, UK, in 1993.
+This was followed by a PhD in immunology/cellular biology at the National Heart and Lung Institute of Imperial College, London, UK.

 General Board Member